TimeEval/evaluation-paper/docs/README.md

 [^GuptaEtAl2014Outlier]: Gupta, Manish, Jing Gao, Charu C. Aggarwal, and Jiawei Han.
 "Outlier Detection for Temporal Data: A Survey."
 IEEE Transactions on Knowledge and Data Engineering (TKDE) 26, no. 9 (2014): 2250–67. https://doi.org/10.1109/TKDE.2013.184.
 [^HodgeAustin2004Survey]: Hodge, Victoria J., and Jim Austin.
 "A Survey of Outlier Detection Methodologies."
 Artificial Intelligence Review 22, no. 2 (2004): 85–126. https://doi.org/10.1007/s10462-004-4304-y.
 [^sklearn]: Pedregosa, F., G. Varoquaux, A. Gramfort, V. Michel, B. Thirion, O. Grisel, M. Blondel, et al. “Scikit-Learn: Machine Learning in Python.”
 Journal of Machine Learning Research 12 (2011): 2825–2830.
-[^HanleyMcNeil1982AUCROC]: Hanley, James A, and Barbara J McNeil.
+[^HanleyMcNeil1982AUCROC]: James A. Hanley, and Barbara J McNeil.
 “The Meaning and Use of the Area under a Receiver Operating Characteristic (ROC) Curve.”
 Radiology 143, no. 1 (1982): 29–36.
-[^Bradley1997AUCROC]: Bradley, Andrew P. “The Use of the Area under the ROC Curve in the Evaluation of Machine Learning Algorithms.”
+[^Bradley1997AUCROC]: Andrew P. Bradley.
+“The Use of the Area under the ROC Curve in the Evaluation of Machine Learning Algorithms.”
 Pattern Recognition 30, no. 7 (1997): 1145–1159.
-[^Raghavan1989AUCPR]: Raghavan, Vijay, Peter Bollmann, and Gwang S Jung.
+[^Raghavan1989AUCPR]: Vijay Raghavan, Peter Bollmann, and Gwang S Jung.
 “A Critical Investigation of Recall and Precision as Measures of Retrieval System Performance.”
 ACM Transactions on Information Systems (TOIS) 7, no. 3 (1989): 205–229.
 [^Davis2006AUCPR]: Davis, Jesse, and Mark Goadrich.
 “The Relationship between Precision-Recall and ROC Curves.”
 In Proceedings of the 23rd International Conference on Machine Learning, 233–240, 2006.
 [^prts]: https://pypi.org/project/prts/
-[^Tatbul2018Range]: Tatbul, Nesime, Tae Jun Lee, Stan Zdonik, Mejbah Alam, and Justin Gottschlich.
+[^Tatbul2018Range]: Nesime Tatbul, Tae Jun Lee, Stan Zdonik, Mejbah Alam, and Justin Gottschlich.
 “Precision and Recall for Time Series.”
 ArXiv Preprint ArXiv:1803.03639, 2018.
+[^JacobEtAl2021Exathlon]: Vincent Jacob, Fei Song, Arnaud Stiegler, Bijan Rad, YanleiDiao, and Nesime Tatbul.
+2021.
+Exathlon: A Benchmark forExplainable Anomaly Detection over Time Series.Proceed-ings of the VLDB Endowment (PVLDB), 14, 2613–2626.

 [paper]: # "paper download link pending"